-The total credits and MWh numbers for demand resources were downloaded as of January 16, 2025, and may change as a result of continued PJM billing updates.
-130 Economic credits are synonymous with revenue received for reductions under the economic load response program.
+124 The total credits and MWh numbers for demand resources were downloaded as of April 11, 2025, and may change as a result of continued PJM billing updates.
+As a result, March 2025 figures were not yet available.

+125 Economic credits are synonymous with revenue received for reductions under the economic load response program

-131 &quot;PJM Manual 28: Operating Agreement Accounting," § 11.2.2, Rev. 98 (Dec.
+^{126 &}quot;PJM Manual 28: Operating Agreement Accounting," § 11.2.2, Rev. 98 (Dec.
 17, 2024).

-- Energy Efficiency Payments are a Subsidy and Uplift.
+- Limited Locational Dispatch of Demand Resources.
+With full implementation of the Capacity Performance rules in the capacity market in the 2020/2021 Delivery Year, PJM should be able to individually dispatch any capacity performance resource, including demand resources.
+PJM cannot dispatch demand resources by node with the current rules because demand resources are not registered to a node.
+Aggregation rules allow a demand resource that incorporates many small End Use Customers to span an entire zone, which is inconsistent with nodal dispatch. - Energy Efficiency.
+Energy efficiency resources are not capacity resources in PJM.
+The total MW of energy efficiency resources paid decreased by 80.6 percent, from 7,716.0 MW in the 2024/2025 Delivery Year to 1,493.2 MW in the 2025/2025 Delivery Year.
+In the 2025/2026 Delivery Year, although EE is not a capacity resource and did not clear in the capacity market, the EE MW paid for the Delivery Year were equal to 1.1 percent of all actual cleared capacity MW. - Energy Efficiency Payments are a Subsidy and Uplift.
 Payments from the buyers of capacity to energy efficiency providers are a subsidy and uplift.
 Energy efficiency is not a capacity resource and does not contribute to reliability. - Energy Efficiency Market Concentration.
 The HHI for Energy Efficiency on an aggregate market basis shows that ownership is highly concentrated.
 The four largest companies typically own 90 percent or more of all paid Energy Efficiency MW.
 The HHI for Energy Efficiency resources also shows that ownership is highly concentrated for the 2024/2025 Delivery Year, with an HHI value of 5749.
 In the 2024/2025 Delivery Year, the four largest companies own 98.0 percent of all paid Energy Efficiency MW.